| | |

 The number one rule is to ALWAYS give ZFS access to the underlying raw storage.
 You don’t want a raid controller or anything else interfering with the IO path.
 This is similar to how vSAN works with VMware.

 But rules are meant to be broken right…..
-I have virtualised a few copies of TrueNAS Scale which utilises ZFS on top of VMware and in these particular instances I specifically DONT want to passthough the storage in the form of an HBA or drives.
+I have virtualized a few copies of TrueNAS Scale and Core which uses ZFS on top of VMware and in these particular instances I specifically DON’T want to pass through the storage in the of an HBA or drives of an HBA or drives.
 Why would I do this?
-Mainly for two reasons.
-This allows me to test upgrades of my physical TrueNAS setup with an easy rollback if needed by not passing the drives or controllers in I can clone and snapshot the VM just as if it was any other and move it around my lab infrastructure.
+Mainly of two reasons.
+This allows me to test upgrades of my physical TrueNAS setup with an easy rollback if needed by not passing the drives or controllers in I can clone and snapshot the VMss just as if it was any other and move it around my lab infrastructure.

 Copy on Write

-ZFS is a “Copy on Write” filesystem which means that it never overwrites existing blocks of storage.
+ZFS is a “Copy on Write” file system which means that it never overwrites existing blocks of storage.
 It always places writes into new blocks.
-This is unfriendly to “thin provisioning” something I am a huge fan of.
-This means that over time even a tiny database writing one megabyte file over and over again will slowly crawl the entire file system.
+This is unfriendly with “thin provisioning” something I am a huge fan of.
+This means that over time even a tiny database writing one megabyte file over and over again will slowly clog the entire file system.

-So if your going to break the rules.
+So if you’re going to break the rules.
 The way I see it is you might as well do it properly

-The first requirement is that the VM be provisioned with thin disks in vSphere.
-If it’s not thin then unmap won’t work.
+The first requirement is that the VMss be provisioned with thin disks in vSphere.
+If is not thin then unmap won’t work.
 This is important in case you are thin at the underlay storage level.

-You also need to do is to ensure that TrueNAS can see unique disk ID’s.
-To do this shut down the VM and add the following parameter to the VM config
+You also need to do is to to ensure that TrueNAS can see unique disk IDs.
+To do this shut down the VMss and add the following parameter to the VMware VMss configuration

 disk.EnableUUID=TRUE

-Once you power the VM on you should be able to see unique serials for each disk similar to this screenshot.
-Prior to this change, the serial section is blank.
+Once this is done when you power the VMss on you should be able to see unique serials of each disk similar to this screenshot Prior to this change, the serial section is blank.

 Trim

-I decided to manually enable it by executing the below command in the shell. ( My Pool is called Pool-1)
+I decided to manually enable it by executing the below command command in the shell. ( my Pool is called Pool-1)

-To confirm that trim is working execute the below command
+sudo zpool To confirm that trim is working execute the below command command Pool-1

 sudo zpool status Pool-1

-If everything is working you will see the trimming command as per below
+If everything is working you will see the To confirm that trim is working execute the below command command command as per below command

-A further validation that this is working is to review the VM storage used, see the before and after for this VM
+A further validation that this is working is to review the VMss storage used, see the before and after of this VMss

-Additional confirmation can be seen by reviewing the underlying (in this case vSAN consumption).
-Before and after listed below
+Additional confirmation can be seen by reviewing the underlying (vSAN consumption in this case).
+Before and after listed below command